A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem

 \section{Conclusions}

 In this paper, we generalize the classical optimization-based covariance and cepstral extension problem to a sequence of parametrized formulations that is flexible enough to guarantee a rational spectral density as the solution.
 The notions of the $\nu$-cepstral coefficient and the $\nu$-entropy are utilized in order to bring about the general optimization formulation.
 Following the lines in our dual analysis, it turns out that regularization is needed in order to enforce a strictly positive spectral density as a solution to the primal problem.
 In this direction, we propose a new regularization term which is compatible with the $\nu$-entropy, so that the regularized dual problem admits a unique interior-point solution.
 Furthermore, we show that such a solution depends continuously on the covariances and the $\nu$-cepstral coefficients so that the regularized dual problem is well-posed in the sense of Hadamard.
-As for the corresponding optimal spectral density, its $\nu$-entropy increases with the regularization parameter $\lambda$, a property in accordance with a result in classical covariance and cepstral extension.
 In order to simplify the numerical computation, we provide a discrete formulation of the optimization problem which can be associated to a periodic random field.
 It is shown that the discrete solution is a reasonable approximation of the continuous counterpart via a convergence argument as the grid size goes to infinity.
-Numerical simulations in stochastic realization reveal that the regularized strictly positive solution of our general optimization problem can well approximate a true model with a spectral zero (hence only nonnegative) when the model class is correctly chosen and the regularization parameter $\lambda$ is small.
+Numerical simulations in {spectral estimation} reveal that the regularized strictly positive solution of our general optimization problem can well approximate a true model with a spectral zero (hence only nonnegative) when the model class is correctly chosen and the regularization parameter $\lambda$ is small.